zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\int\_{V} \int\_{V} e^{i k(\omega) (\bm{r'} \cdot \bm{n_s} - \bm{r''} \cdot \bm{n_i})} \mathcal{T} \big( \bm{r'}, \bm{r''}, \omega \big) dV'' dV'.
 \end{aligned}
 $$

+Expressions given above are independent of the choice of a coordinate system.
+In practice, it is rather convenient to assert that the incident wave propagates along the \\(z\\)-axis.
+That way, the initial value of the incident field can be represented using only two components.
+These components are typically defined with respect to a certain *plane of reference* that contains the incident direction \[[4](#references) (ch.
+5.11)\].
+While the choice of the orientation of the plane is, in principle, arbitrary (for instance, one could use the \\(xz\\) or the \\(yz\\) plane), a convenient choice for a scattering problem is to use the plane spanned by the directions of incidence and scattering.

 ---